Trendix-Creative-Apps/TwitterBundle/README.md

 # Trendix Twitter Bundle

 Welcome to our brand new Twitter Bundle.
-With this bundle, you can easily authenticate a user at twitter so your Symfony application can read and tweet on user's behalf with their authorization.
+With this bundle, you can easily authenticate a user at twitter so your Symfony 2.8 or 3.* application can read and tweet on user's behalf with their authorization.

 This project is still at alpha, but we are going to improve its functionality and documentation soon enough.